brouhaha/cosmac/README.md

 XC7A100T-1FGG484 FPGA, the core can run with a 62.5 MHz clock, giving it performance equivalent to a 500 MHz CDP1802.

+A PIXIE graphics core equivalent to the CPD1861 is also provided.
+The PIXIE core uses a dual-port frame buffer to allow NTSC-rate video output independent of the CPU core clock rate.

 ## COSMAC ELF Demonstration system